 Hurting Sex Workers

 At a very basic level, it seems like the laws are based in sound logic and that they will work to combat sex trafficking.
-The problem is, not being able to advertise online isn’t going to be the breaking point a provider needs to go straight and get a normal job waiting tables or at a gas station.
+The problem is, not being able to advertise online isn’t going to be the breaking point a provider needs to go straight and get a normal job waiting tables, at a gas station or even to go straight within the adult industry and try to feature in adult films as seen on this page and the many others online.
 They are going to continue working in the sex trade regardless of how they have to go about finding clients.

 We work directly with a lot of women arrested for prostitution, and they have shared how the internet has made it much easier for them to safely find clients.
 Instead of standing on a street corner or loitering in a hotel lobby and hoping to connect with a client, the internet allows women to safely advertise themselves and their services from a distance.
 They can arrange meetups on their time, in safe locations, with fail safes in place in case things get out of hand.
 The internet may make it easier to work in the sex industry, but it also undoubtedly makes it SAFER to work in the sex industry.